slbatvirginia/first_app/README.md

-This is the first application for Ruby on Rails Tutorial: Learn Rails by Example by Michael Hart.
+This is the first application for the Ruby on Rails Tutorial: Learn Rails by Example by Michael Hart.